digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

-# How to Create a Gitops Stack Using DigitalOcean Kubernetes and Flux CD
+# Create a GitOps Stack Using DigitalOcean Kubernetes and Flux CD

 ## Introduction

-This blueprint will guide you on how to use [Flux](https://fluxcd.io) to manage application deployments on a `DigitalOcean Kubernetes` (DOKS) cluster in a `GitOps` fashion.
-In the end, you will also tell [Flux CD](https://fluxcd.io) to perform a basic deployment of the now ubiquitous `busybox` Docker application.
+This tutorial will guide you on how to use [Flux](https://fluxcd.io) to manage application deployments on a DigitalOcean Kubernetes(DOKS) cluster in a GitOps fashion.
+In the end, you will also tell [Flux CD](https://fluxcd.io) to perform a basic deployment of the busybox Docker application.

-[Terraform](https://www.terraform.io) is one of the most popular tools to write `infrastructure as code` using declarative configuration files, which allows for concise descriptions of resources using blocks, arguments, and expressions.
-It will be responsible with spinning up the `DOKS` (DigitalOcean Kubernetes) cluster as well as `Flux`.
+[Terraform](https://www.terraform.io) is one of the most popular tools to write infrastructure as code using declarative configuration files, which allows for concise descriptions of resources using blocks, arguments, and expressions.
+It will be responsible with spinning up the DOKS cluster as well as Flux.

-`Flux` is used for managing the `Continuous Delivery` of applications inside the `DigitalOcean Kubernetes` cluster and enable `GitOps`.
-It has a bunch of [Controllers](https://fluxcd.io/docs/components) built-in that help you create the required `GitOps` resources.
+Flux is used for managing the continuous delivery of applications inside the DOKS cluster and enable GitOps.
+It has a bunch of [Controllers](https://fluxcd.io/docs/components) built-in that help you create the required GitOps resources.

-Tutorial setup overview:
+The following diagram illustrates the DOKS cluster, Terraform and Flux setup:

 ![TF_DOKS_FLUX_CD](assets/img/tf_doks_fluxcd_flow.png)